 In its plant protein business, the Company competes in the meat alternatives market (particularly in the refrigerated meat alternatives category), as well as the frozen meat alternatives, meals and entrees, and plant-based cheese categories.
-There is also competition with traditional meat protein, as more consumers look to incorporate both meat and plant protein into their diets.
-In the United States, the Company has been a leader in the refrigerated category, particularly in its core product sub-categories.
-The Company is also a leading player in the Canadian market.
-However, the Company faces significant competitive challenges, particularly from two of its major competitors.
+There is also competition with traditional meat protein, as some consumers look to incorporate both meat and plant protein into their diets.